 Move image storage from EBS to S3.
 This wasn’t an option when I set the site up, but there are now WordPress plugins to support this.

 Front the whole thing with an Application Load Balancer (ALB) in a new public subnet.
 It could then handle certificate management in place of CertBot, and allow me to make my web server subnet private.
 This is wildly overkill, but could be fun to play with.
-Besides, I used to work for AWS load balancing and it would be nice to finally use one of my old team’s projects for something.
+Besides, I used to work for AWS load balancing and it would be nice to finally use one of my old team’s products for something.

 Once you move all the images to S3, you can put them behind CloudFront for even more overkill.
 No, no, no!
 Now you’re being stupid.
 This isn’t Twitter for Pets.